qzhb/SRL/README.md

 Silimar commonds can be used for flow or obj features.

-# Validation
+# Validation for Epic-Kitchen dataset

-Please download the pre-trained model weigths from 'https://pan.baidu.com/s/1BIbMFlI_gZQrXu1w-EZrhg passward: wcjv', and put them in the folder './results/EPIC/base_srl/pre_trained/'.
+Please download the pre-trained model weigths from [Baidu](https://pan.baidu.com/s/1BIbMFlI_gZQrXu1w-EZrhg) passward: wcjv' or [Google Drive](), and put them in the folder './results/EPIC/base_srl/pre_trained/'.

 For rgb feature,
 python main.py --gpu_ids 0 --batch_size 128 --mode validate --modality rgb --hidden 1024 --feat_in 1024 --resume_timestamp pre_trained